 At Copperfield College we make every effort to ensure that no student falls through the cracks.

-Our dedicated Student Wellbeing Team ensures that any students experiencing difficulty have a place to go and find support.
+Our dedicated Student Wellbeing Team ensures that any students experiencing difficulty have a place to go ad find support.

-- School Nurse who also provides School Health Promotion and advises families and individuals about a broad range of adolescent health issues.
+A Secondary Health Promotion Nurse – Michael Malady who provides school health promotion and advises families and individuals about a broad range of adolescent health issues.

 Review our Anti-bullying and other policies related to student wellbeing

 Positive Partnerships develops up-to-date evidence-based materials and practical resources published online and delivered nationally through high quality training for teachers and other school staff, and workshops for parents and carers.

 Supporting school age students on the autism spectrum

 Positive Partnerships delivers the two components of the Helping Children with Autism package implemented by the Australian Government Department of Education.
 The aim is to improve the educational outcomes for school age students with an autism spectrum disorder (ASD) both online and through face-to-face training and workshops in rural and regional areas around Australia.